developer-onizuka/OAuth2.0_Authorization/README.md

 - Memo
 ```
-The unauthenticated user could be also given temporary credential (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
+Could be also given temporary credential (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)
-by STS through GetFederatedToken API request, so that the unauthenticated user can get the UserID which already
+by STS through GetFederatedToken API request, so that the federated users can get the
-can access Bucket B.
+UserID's function which already can access Bucket A or B ??
 ```
 > https://blog.serverworks.co.jp/summary-of-getting-security-credentials-from-sts <br>